rebelwarrior/numenera/ninth_world.md

 The Ninth World is like a magical medieval setting but not quite.

 ### 1. Solar System and the Moon.
 The solar system is well known, at least in learned circles.
-This is due to the many oneries that were left over from previous ages and that the Moon periodically winks out of existence.
+This is due to the many orreries that were left over from previous ages and that the Moon periodically winks out of existence.

 ### 2. Automatons and Visitors